Tonomy-Foundation/Tonomy-ID-Integration/README.md

 - `./app.sh init`
 - Now, you can do one of the following;
 - `./app.sh start`
-  - Check out the links shown at the end of `start`
+  - Check out the links shown
   - Open [http://localhost:19002](http://localhost:19002) and you can scan the QR code with your phone, open the URL which should open the `.apk` or `.ipa` file from expo and you are now using the app!
 - `./app.sh test` or `./app.sh test all`
 - `./app.sh log eosio`